StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 # Contact
 Interested?
 Contact me at [contact@standingpad.org](mailto:contact@standingpad.org)

-*Unsoliciated advertisements will result in me blocking your email address, so please ___do not send me advertisements though email___*
+*Unsoliciated advertisements will result in me blocking your email address and adding it to a public list of all email addresses blocked here, so please ___do not send me advertisements though email___*